Diademe/cerialize/README.md

 Easy serialization through ES7/Typescript annotations

 This is a library to make serializing and deserializing complex JS objects a breeze.
 It works by applying meta data annotations (as described in ES7 proposal and experimental Typescript feature) to fields in a user defined class.
-It also aims to be compatible with [Newtonsoft](https://www.newtonsoft.com/) a C# library for serialization.
+It also aims to be compatible with [Newtonsoft](https://www.newtonsoft.com/) (a C# library for serialization).

 ## Concepts
 This library works by processing annotations on class types.
 Annotations are provided for reading (deserializing) and writing (serializing) values to and from json.